jordanleven/force-refresh/README.md

 ## Feature Requests and Bug Reports

-Please report any feature requests you have or bugs you encounter [under the Support tab](https://wordpress.org/support/plugin/force-refresh).
+- Please report any bugs you encounter [under the Support tab](https://wordpress.org/support/plugin/force-refresh).
+- Feature requests can be made [on GitHub](https://github.com/jordanleven/force-refresh/issues).
+Force Refresh is an open-source plugin, and PRs are welcomed!

 ## Installation